rblades/dhworkbook_master/docs/module-5/Exercises.md

 #### Leaflet in the field: Pembroke Soundscapes Project

-View the [Pembroke Soundscapes Project](http://pembrokesoundscapes.ca/map) for an example of an academic historical project using Leaflet.
+Visit the [Pembroke Soundscapes Project](http://pembrokesoundscapes.ca/map) for an example of an academic historical project using Leaflet.
 This project uses an interactive map with sound clips to explore the industrial history of Pembroke, Ontario.

 ### Designing Maps with Processing and Illustrator